pactflow/pact-msw-adapter/README.md

 Here, `matchingRules` represent the assertions of the expectation, while `body`, `query` and `path` contains it's example values.

 ## Contributors

+Background:
+ - Check out this issue for the initial proposal on msw's repo https://github.com/mswjs/msw/issues/572

 Made possible by these awesome people!
 You are welcome to contribute too!